6. Sumerian Temple Figures

-I would though of clay with something baked over it.
-No so!
+I would have thought of clay with something baked over it.
+Not so!
 These statues were made of a substance called gypsum.
 Gypsum comes in many forms and we know it as the white stuff used to set a broken arm or as sheet rock for creating walls in houses.
 Another form of gypsum is called alabaster.
 It seems to be fairly easy to carve.
 I might try it some time.

 Looking at this little lady we can see that she is made from a solid form and the artist scraped gypsum away from a central core to create her arms and drapery.

 If you look carefully you can see that there is some blue in her eye.